Max Frisch: Second marriage and living in other countries

 In summer 1962 Frisch met Marianne Oellers, a student of Germanistic and Romance studies.
 He was 51 and she was 28 years younger.
-In 1964 they moved into an apartment together in Rome, and in autumn 1965 they relocated to Switzerland, setting up home together in an extensively modernised cottage in Berzona, Ticino.
+In 1964 they moved into an apartment together in Rome, and in autumn 1965 they moved to Switzerland, setting up home together in an extensively modernised cottage in Berzona, Ticino.
 During the next decade much of their time was spent living in rented apartments abroad, and Frisch could be scathing about his Swiss homeland, but they retained their Berzona property and frequently returned to it, the author driving his Jaguar from the airport: as he himself was quoted at the time on his Ticino retreat, "Seven times a year we drive this stretch of road and it happens every time: lust for existence at the wheel.
 This is fantastic countryside."
 As a "social experiment" they also, in 1966, temporarily occupied a second home in an apartment block in Aussersihl, a residential quarter of down-town Zurich known, then as now, for its high levels of recorded crime and delinquency, but they quickly swapped this for an apartment in Küsnacht, close to the lake shore.
 Frisch and Oellers were married at the end of 1968.

 Oellers accompanied her future husband on numerous foreign trips.
-In 1963 they visited the United States for the American premieres of The Fire Raisers and Andorra, and in 1965 they visited Jerusalem where Frisch was presented with the Jerusalem Prize for the Freedom of the Individual in Society.
+In 1963 they visited the United States for the American premieres of The Fire Raisers and Andorra, and in 1965 they visited Jerusalem, where Frisch was presented with the Jerusalem Prize for the Freedom of the Individual in Society.
 In order to try to form an independent assessment of "life behind the Iron Curtain" they then, in 1966, toured the Soviet Union.
 They returned two years later to attend a Writers' Congress at which they met Christa and Gerhard Wolf, leading authors in what was then East Germany, with whom they established lasting friendships.
-After they married, Frisch and his young wife continued to travel extensively, visiting Japan in 1969 and undertaking extended stays in the United States.
+After they married Frisch and his young wife continued to travel extensively, visiting Japan in 1969 and staying for extended periods in the United States.
 Many impressions of these visits are published in Frisch's Tagebuch covering the period 1966–1971.